endurodave/CoreDump/README.md

 Embedded software development can be quite difficult, especially when trying to solve intermittent software failures.
 A core dump, or sometimes called a crash dump, is a means of capturing a "snapshot" of the CPU and software state at moment of failure.
 Whereas large, full-featured operating systems like Windows and Linux already have built-in crash dump capabilities, embedded systems typically aren't equipped with such luxuries.
 Yet these systems are the ones most in need of a post-mortem diagnostic utility.
 Embedded systems are increasingly complex with threads, drivers, interrupts and lots of low-level custom crafted code – things are bound to go wrong in difficult to diagnose ways.

 The techniques discussed within this article show exactly how to create a very useful core dump feature with a minimal amount of code.
 Generic algorithms are suitable for almost any CPU.
 No specific hardware is required to implement the techniques shown here.

+Multiple techniques are used to store a call stack during a crash.
+Linux, GCC, Windows, and a "brute force" algorithm that requires no library.

 This article covers the following topics.

 1. Core dump development tool requirements
-2. Storing the active call stack
+2. Storing the active call stack (multiple techniques)
 3. Storing call stack for all threads
 4. Storing hardware exception registers
 5. Tapping into the OS task control block (TCB)
 6. Core dump persistence and transmission
 7. Core dump analysis

-The Core dump source code builds on any compiler.
-Serach for `TODO` comments for platform-specific implementation details that must be implemented for deployment.
+The Core Dump source code builds on any compiler.
+Search for `TODO` comments for platform-specific implementation details that must be implemented for deployment.

 After reading this article, you'll have a full understanding of the techniques used to implement a core dump utility for your project.